We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is important to note that these databases may not assess the qualifications or experience of the therapists they list.

 Your employer may offer an employee assistance program (EAP), which may include short-term counseling or coaching.
-You can also consider contacting your company’s human resources team to see if they offer a workplace wellness program that includes therapy.
+You can also consider contacting your company’s human resources team to get information about workplace wellness programs, including therapy they may provide.

 If your mental health is affecting your work, there are laws in place to protect you.
 Employees with mental health conditions may have various protections under federal law, including: